2014 Employer Health Benefits Survey

 Weighting and Statistical Significance

 Calculation of the weights follows a common approach.
 First, the basic weight is determined, followed by a nonresponse adjustment.
 As part of this nonresponse adjustment, Kaiser/HRET conducted a small follow-up survey of those firms with 3 to 49 workers that refused to participate in the full survey.
 Just as in years passed, Kaiser/HRET conducted a McNemar test to verify that the results of the follow-up survey are comparable to the results from the original survey.
 Next, we trimmed the weights in order to reduce the influence of weight outliers.
 First, we identified common groups of observations.
 Within each group, we identified the median and the interquartile range of the weights and calculated the trimming cut point as the median plus six times the interquartile range (M + [6 * IQR]).
 Weight values larger than this cut point are trimmed to the cut point.
-In all instances, less than one percent of the weight values were trimmed.
-Finally, we calibrated the weights to U.S. Census Bureau’s 2009 Statistics of U.S. Businesses for firms in the private sector, and the 2007 Census of Governments as the basis for calibration / post-stratification for public sector firms.
+In all instances, very few weight values were trimmed.
+Finally, we calibrated the weights to U.S. Census Bureau’s 2011 Statistics of U.S. Businesses for firms in the private sector, and the 2012 Census of Governments as the basis for calibration / post-stratification for public sector firms.
 Historic employer weighted statistics were updated in 2011.

 Between 2006 and 2012 only limited information was collected on conventional plans.
 Starting in 2013, information on conventional plans was collected under the PPO section and therefore the covered worker weight was representative of all plan types.